lunofe/Old-Dracula/README.md

 - When a new user joins the Discord, they will get a welcome message: *Welcome to the official Vampirism Discord Server!
 To get started with the Vampirism modpack take a look at https://chimute.org/vampirism.
 We hardly ever have to mute, kick or ban people - please don't make yourself the exception and read the rules.*
 - Furthermore, the new user gets the *Member* role.
 - When a user leaves the Discord, they will get a goodbye message: *We are sorry to see you go.
 If you want to join again, please use this link: https://discord.gg/rP8j7hA*
+- Staff applications, ban appeals and player reports are posted automatically in #staff-forms

 ## Commands
 | Command | Description | Permission (Rank, #Channel or @User) |